-Anonymous DNA testing is designed to protect the identities of the test participants.
-Whereas secret DNA tests use found DNA specimens that do not require a test particpant to be aware that they are participating in a DNA test.
-It is possible that both may apply to your case — you may with to conduct an anonymous DNA test while keeping the testing process secret from some or all of the participants.
+Anonymous DNA testing helps protect the identities of the test participants.
+Whereas secret DNA tests use found DNA specimens that do not require a test participant to be aware that they are participating in a DNA test.
+It is possible that both may apply to your case — you may wish to conduct an anonymous DNA test while keeping the testing process secret from some or all of the participants.

 There are different levels of anonymity.
 It is easy enough for us to leave your names off of the test report.
 It is harder, but usually possible, for you to be anonymous to us.
-Here is some advice to help you maintain your anonymity:
+Here is some advice to help you maintain your anonymity If you would like to discuss the matter further, kindly order a consultation and state the particulars of your situation in the Order Note field.

 - Tell us early-on that you wish to conduct your test anonymously so that we do not ask questions that might compromise your ability to do so.